 Data analysis

 The raw data from these experiments were logged as events by a computer and recorded in comma-separated value (CSV) files.
-Each event included the date and time of the event, the animal that made the event, the duration of interruption of the photo-gate and the volume of nectar dispensed.
-The CSV files were then read into R, which was used for all statistical analyses and creation of plots.
+Each event included the date and time of the event, the animal that made the event, the duration of interruption of the photo-gate and the volume of nectar dispensed..

 A bat had to experience the reward contingencies of both options on every night to be included for the statistical analysis.
 In practice this meant that the bat had to make at least one rewarded visit to both options every night.

 The bats experienced the reward volumes in the fluctuating options as part of either a downward trend, when the fluctuating output was decreasing, or part of an upward trend, when the fluctuating output was increasing.
 In both cases the volume difference between the fixed and the fluctuating options was exactly the same but the difference was in the volume differences experienced just before.
 The bats could use their past experience in one of two ways: they could either estimate an option as being more rewarding based on their reinforcement at that option in the recent past; or they could estimate an option as being more rewarding based on their experience of an increasing reward output at that option, despite the recent past reinforcement being comparatively low.
 In the first case, we would expect the proportion of visits to any volume of the fluctuating option to be higher when that volume was part of a downward trend; in the second case, we would expect the proportion of visits to be higher when the volume was part of an upward trend.
 We also considered the specific case of the volume pair 7 vs. 13.5 μL.
 In the subjective mean experiment this situation arose when the fluctuating output was 13.5 μL because the fixed output was always 7 μL; in the objective mean experiment it arose when the fluctuating output was 7 μL as the fixed output was always 13.5 μL.
-The volume pair was discriminable by the bats, and if there were no effect of trend, the preference for the higher volume should be higher than 50% in all the experimental conditions.
+The volume pair was discriminable by the bats (citation), and if there were no effect of trend, the preference for the higher volume should be higher than 50% in all the experimental conditions.

-In both the experiments, we investigated the effect of trend, volume of the fluctuating output and rate of change of the fluctuating option on the proportion of visits to the fluctuating option.
-In both the experiments we also created separate models of one specific pair of volumes: 7 and 13.5 μL.
+In both experiments, we investigated the effect of trend, volume of the fluctuating output and rate of change of the fluctuating option on the proportion of visits to the fluctuating option.
+In both experiments we also created separate models of one specific pair of volumes: 7 and 13.5 μL.
 In the subjective mean experiment this was when the fluctuating output was 13.5 μL, and in the objective mean experiment this was when the fluctuating output was 7 μL.
 We investigated the effect of trend on the proportion of visits made to the higher volume in this pair (13.5 μL) in both experiments.
 The proportion of visits to the fluctuating output was calculated as the number of visits to the fluctuating output divided by the sum of the number of visits to the fluctuating output and the number of visits to the fixed option in that category.
 The proportion of visits to the higher volume of a volume pair was calculated in a similar manner.